kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu.rst

       }

 #.
-Follow :doc:`/tutorials/ml_deployment/index` tutorials to train, compile and deploy model to Deep-learning Processor Unit.
-(TODO)
+Follow :doc:`/tutorials/ml_deployment/index` tutorials to train and compile for Deep-learning Processor Unit.
+Go to :doc:`dpu_inference` to see how to run inference on DPU.

 Summary
 -------